cybercongress/go-cyber/docs/run_validator.md

 docker exec euler-dev cyberdcli keys show <your_key_name>
 ```

-You could use your ledger device with a Cosmos app installed on it to sign and store cyber addresses: [guide here](https://github.com/cybercongress/cyberd/blob/0.1.5/docs/cyberd_Ledger_guide.md).
+You could use your ledger device with the Cosmos app installed on it to sign and store cyber addresses: [guide here](https://github.com/cybercongress/cyberd/blob/0.1.5/docs/cyberd_Ledger_guide.md).
 In common case use the --ledger flag, with your commands:

 ```bash